Roman Villa dig produces countless artefacts - scores of Time Team archeologists descend on the Banbury area this weekend for their first visit to the site near Broughton Castle

 Because of the exclusive nature of the Patreon fans' information the Banbury Guardian is not able to divulge details of the finds we witnessed while watching the activity yesterday (Saturday).

-Archeologists Lawrence Shaw and Derek Pitman (producers of a podcast called Career in Ruins) are the front-men for the site's 'walkabout' video footage.
+Archeologists Lawrence Shaw and Derek Pitman (producers of a podcast called Career in Ruins) are the front-men for the site's 'Digwatch' video footage.

 Mr Shaw said: "We've been going around meeting the old team and meeting the new Time Team specialists, exploring and sharing the archaeological experience over the three days we're here.